 Quality care is effective, safe and people-centred.
 It needs to be timely, efficient, equitable and integrated.
 It is essential for improving performance, maintaining trust, ensuring the sustainability of the health system and guaranteeing that all efforts and resources invested in facilitating access to and delivering care are translated into improving people's health.
 Quality care requires careful planning that involves and engages key stakeholders, including users of care.
 Quality control through internal monitoring and continuous measurement, alongside quality assurance, ensures that processes are adhering to a set standard and are continuously improved through quality improvement interventions to enhance performance.
-Systems at the local, subnational and national levels should be equipped to continuously assess, assure, evaluate and improve the quality of primary care, as well as other health services, through tailored interventions selected from a wide range of evidence-based quality improvement interventions to best suit their needs.
+Systems at the local, subnational and national levels should be equipped to continuously assess, assure, evaluate and improve the quality of primary care, as well as other health services, through tailored interventions to best suit their needs.